Joe Pikula

-Joseph Adam Pikula, Sr. (May 5, 1944 – April 29, 2015) was a Canadian football player who played for the Hamilton Tiger-Cats.
+Joseph Adam Pikula, Sr. (May 5, 1944 – April 29, 2015) was a Canadian professional football player who played for the Hamilton Tiger-Cats.
 He won the Grey Cup with them in 1963.
 He played high school football at the St. John's College in Brantford, Ontario and was the third player to go from playing high school football directly to the CFL.
 A back injury forced his retirement from football in 1964.
 He is a member of the Wayne Gretzky Sports Centre Hall of Recognition (1984).

-Pikula died on April 29, 2015 in Brantford, Ontario, from cancer.
+Pikula died on April 29, 2015, in Brantford, Ontario, from cancer.